 The Management Section is directed by the Counselor for Management Affairs and comprises the following offices which provide operational support to Embassy sections:

 The Regional Security Office (RSO) is responsible for providing a secure living and working environment for the U.S. mission in Kuala Lumpur, Malaysia, through a commitment to the protection of life, facilities, and information.
-The RSO also provides advice and assistance to resident U.S. citizens and to U.S. businesses.
 The RSO is a branch of the Bureau of Diplomatic Security, which is the security and law enforcement arm of the Department of State.
 The RSO is staffed by U.S. federal law enforcement officers who work closely with the Royal Malaysia Police and other security and law enforcement agencies on security and investigative matters.
 The RSO is the U.S. Embassy’s primary security resource in Malaysia.
+U.S. businesses operating in Malaysia may apply for membership in the Overseas Security Advisory Council Malaysia Chapter to share information on emerging threats, mitigating and managing future risk, networking, and events hosted by the Malaysia Chapter.

 U.S. Embassy: 6-03-2168-5000